HLR/HLR.github.io/_pages/team.md

 ## Past Members

-- Quan Guo as Postdoc(Feb 2019 - Nov 2020).
+- Quan Guo as Postdoc (Feb 2019 - Nov 2020).
 Currently a research associate at Sichuan University.
+- Elaheh Raisi as Postdoc (Nov 2020 - May 2021).